flux9-org/blog/content/posts/neovim-setup/index.md

 Now in each Platformio project you need to run `platformio run -t compiledb` everytime you add a new dependency and the LSP should function fine.
 Without doing this there is no `compile_commands.json` file generated and the Clangd LSP doesn't work correctly as it doesn't have the information it needs to compile the microcontroller code.

 Specific for ESP32, If this approach of a default clangd binary and permissive query-driver doesn't work for you, can also try building the `xtensa_clangd` and add that to your LSP `cmd`: https://github.com/espressif/esp-idf/issues/6721#issuecomment-997150632

-In the same github issue there is people who have as good LSP support just with the permissive query-driver: https://github.com/espressif/esp-idf/issues/6721#issuecomment-1593710089
+In the same github issue there is people who have as good LSP support just with setting a permissive query-driver and that is the approach I'm using: https://github.com/espressif/esp-idf/issues/6721#issuecomment-1593710089

 #### Opening files: Using Neotree with Vim-keybind Pane Movements and Telescope
 There are more advanced methods of moving around in files like ThePrimeagens harpoon: https://github.com/ThePrimeagen/harpoon.